Polling stations have opened as voting begins in Slovakia's parliamentary election

 Polling stations will be open until 22:00.

 According to the estimate of the Statistics Office, more than 4.3 million people can vote in the parliamentary election.
-For about 53,300 people, this will be the first ever election in which they can vote.
-Another type of first-time voters are those who have already voted in other elections, but will vote for members of the national parliament for the first time.
-There will be 184,800 of them.
+For about 53,300 people, this is the first ever election in which they can vote.
+Another type of first-time voters are those who have already voted in other elections, but can vote for members of the national parliament for the first time.
+There are 184,800 of them.

 After the polling stations are closed, the votes will be counted.
-Official results should be known after approval by the State Commission for Elections and Control of Political Party Financing on Sunday, October 1.
+The official results will be announced after approval by the Commission for Elections and Control of Political Party Financing on Sunday, October 1.